oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

 Each type of logging has their own configurable format and variables.
 By default these formats are similar to the Apache Combined Log.

 Logging of requests to the `/ping` endpoint can be disabled with `-silence-ping-logging` reducing log volume.
-This flag sets the `-exclude-logging-path` value to the `-ping-path` and takes precedence over any other value `-exclude-logging-path` may have been set to directly.
+This flag appends the `-ping-path` to `-exclude-logging-paths`.

 ### Auth Log Format
 Authentication logs are logs which are guaranteed to contain a username or email address of a user attempting to authenticate.
 These logs are output by default in the below format: